A Level Religious Studies AQA: A thorough look

 2. Another Religious Tradition

 Students choose one other religion from a selection offered by AQA.
-This allows for specialization and in-depth study of a specific faith.
+Worth adding: this allows for specialization and in-depth study of a specific faith.
 Each chosen religion demands a similarly thorough examination of its beliefs, practices, and ethical framework as the Christianity component.
 Students should expect rigorous analysis of sacred texts, key figures, historical development, and the application of religious teachings to contemporary social issues.

 Examples of Religious Traditions commonly offered include: